Drought-Tolerant Perennial Flowers For Dry Gardens

 When it comes to drought-tolerance, there are several types of Coreopsis that are particularly well-suited for dry conditions.
 These include Coreopsis verticillata, Coreopsis grandiflora, and Coreopsis lanceolata.

-See drought-tolerant varieties of Coreopsis
+Drought-tolerant varieties of Coreopsis

 Penstemon